iterative/dvc.org/content/docs/command-reference/push.md

 ```

 We specified a stage in the middle of this pipeline (`matrix-train.p.dvc`) with
-the first push. `--with-deps` caused DVC to start with that DVC-file, and search
+the first push. `--with-deps` caused DVC to start with that `.dvc` file, and search
 backwards through the pipeline for data files to upload.

 Because the `model.p.dvc` stage occurs later (it's the last one), its data was